Azimuth1/SARCAT-legacy/README.md

 * * *

 ## Feedback
 We would love to hear any feedback you have on the app.
+For technical support, contact *kyle.kalwarski@azimuth1.com*.
+For other general inqueries, contact Robert Koester at *robert@dbs-sar.com*

+And don't forget to check out our Lost Person Behavior mobile app available for iOS & Android today!